Documentation > Administration > Air-Gapped Deployment

 The two halves never share a database.
 Collector and Repository communicate exclusively through the disc — there is no network connection between them by design.
 The Repository records the manifest's signer_fingerprint + collector_iso_label so audit trails can correlate runs across the gap by inspecting both halves' databases after the fact.

-The startup config loader validates the value at boot; an unknown role aborts startup with a clear error.
 The role is also exposed via the unauthenticated GET /api/v1/server-info endpoint, which the web UI uses to render a chip in the header bar so operators can see at a glance which half of an air-gap pair they're looking at.
+The authenticated GET/PUT /api/v1/server-role endpoints back the Settings screen.

-If role: is set to collector or repository but the corresponding Pro+ engine isn't loaded (typically a license problem), the chip turns red and a tooltip explains what's missing.
-Server keeps running in degraded mode so you can fix the license without losing access to the rest of the UI.
+If the role is set to Collector or Repository but the corresponding Pro+ engine isn't loaded (typically a license problem), the chip turns red and a tooltip explains what's missing.
+The server keeps running in degraded mode so you can fix the license without losing access to the rest of the UI.

 Collection cycle (Collector side)

 Triggered by an operator (UI, API, or cron) on the public-side server.
+The Phase 12 "Option B" rework sources the bundle from snapshots of configured mirror_repository trees rather than running a second upstream fetch per run — one download from upstream (via the repository_mirroring engine's normal sync) is reused for both the LAN mirror and the air-gap bundle.
 The engine emits a deployment plan that runs locally on the collector itself; it does not dispatch to managed agents.

 Ingestion cycle (Repository side)